bricksdont/sockeye-toy-models/README.md

     ./scripts/make_virtualenv.sh

-**Important**: Then activate the env by executing the `source` command that is output by the sheel script above.
+**Important**: Then activate the env by executing the `source` command that is output by the shell script above.

 Download and install required software: